CHERIoT Programmers' Guide

 This expected to be called with a valid queue handle.
 It does not validate that this is correct.
 It uses safe_memcpy and so will check the buffer.

-int queue_receive(Timeout * timeout,
+int queue_receive(Timeout * timeout, struct MessageQueue * handle, void * dst)

+Receive a message over a queue specified by handle.
 This expects to be able to copy the number of bytes specified by elementSize.
 The message is copied to dst, which must have sufficient permissions and space to hold the message.

 Returns 0 on success, -ETIMEOUT if the timeout was exhausted, -EINVAL on invalid arguments.

 The library interfaces to queues are not intended to be robust in the presence of malicious callers.
 They run in the same security context as the caller and so a caller may abuse them to corrupt its own state.
 They do aim to be robust with respect to the source or destination buffer for sending and receiving messages being invalid or concurrently deallocated.
+This robustness is implemented using the scoped error handling and so requires calling compartments to link the relevant error handler, as documented in Section 5.11.
+Using scoped error handling.

 You can probe the number of messages in a queue with queue_items_remaining.

-int queue_items_remaining(struct QueueHandle * handle,
+int queue_items_remaining(struct MessageQueue * handle, size_t * items)

 Returns 0 on success.
 This has no failure mechanisms, but is intended to have the same interface as the version that operates on a sealed queue handle.